SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 Inflation is not a natural phenomenon.
 If anything deflation is slightly more natural due to more or less continual productivity gains due to improved technology.
 Off-setting this is rampant consumerism and greed, of course.
-Another bias for pro-inflation is demands of the lower paid for better equity, and when that is the inflation driver then it is a good thing, not to be complained about.
+Another bias for pro-inflation is demand from the lower paid for better equity, and when that is the inflation driver then it is a good thing, not to be complained about.

 I guess you can say human greed is "natural" but I don't.
 We are not greedy inherently.
-Tonnes of artificial incentives and artificial scarcity make us greedy, primarily the excessive tax burden, which MMMT claims is overkill.
+We are not ruled deterministically by selfish genes.
+Tonnes of artificial incentives and artificial scarcity make us greedy and artificially competitive, primarily the excessive tax burden, which MMT claims is overkill.